-MS-13 crackdown -- the largest ever in New York -- ensnares nearly 100 members, associates, report says
+MS-13 crackdown -- the largest ever in New York -- ensnares nearly 100 members, associates

-New York prosecutors are gearing up Friday to announce criminal charges against nearly 100 members and associates of MS-13 in what reportedly is the largest crackdown against the gang in the state’s history.
+New York prosecutors have announced the arrests Friday of nearly 100 members and associates of MS-13 in what officials say is the largest crackdown against the gang in the state’s history.

-The charges come following a two-year investigation involving law enforcement from the local to the federal level in Suffolk County, one of the gangs’ longtime hotbeds, according to ABC 7.
+The developments come following a two-year investigation involving law enforcement from the local to the federal level in Suffolk County, one of the gangs’ longtime hotbeds.

-The probe also has foiled seven alleged murder plots, the station adds.
+“The goal of this investigation was to deliver a major blow to the gang’s leadership, operations and recruitment in our region… we did exactly that," Suffolk County District Attorney Timothy Sini told reporters Friday.

 MEXICAN MS-13 GANG MEMBER ARRESTED CROSSING BORDER INTO ARIZONA, WAS PREVIOUSLY DEPORTED